davidcphoto/zSearch/README.md

 This extension contributes the following settings:

-* `mainframesearch.JobCard`: Job card definition for the search job.
+* `zSearch.JobCard`: Job card definition for the search job.

 ## Known Issues